-- 1. All pathogenic LRRK2 mutations increase both LRRK2 autophosphorylation and the LRRK2mediated phosphorylation of certain Rab small GTPases in cells.
-Whether all these mutations technically increase LRRK2 kinase activity is debatable, since only the common G2019S kinase domain mutation reproducibly increases kinase activity in biochemical assays performed in vitro (Greggio and Cookson, 2009).
+1. All pathogenic LRRK2 mutations increase both LRRK2 autophosphorylation and the LRRK2-mediated phosphorylation of certain Rab small GTPases in cells.
+Whether all these mutations technically increase LRRK2 kinase activity is debatable, because only the common G2019S kinase domain mutation reproducibly increases kinase activity in biochemical assays performed in vitro (Greggio & Cookson, 2009).
 Furthermore, the G2385R risk variant is actually reported to reduce kinase activity in these experiments (Rudenko et al., 2012).
-However, this argument is ultimately a semantic one - the effect of all PD-causing or PD risk mutations in LRRK2 is to increase substrate phosphorylation in vivo (Berwick et al., 2019; Kluss et al., 2019).
-To most intents and purposes, therefore, they can be considered to increase kinase activity; at the very least, there are gains of kinase function. - 2.
-All pathogenic LRRK2 mutations within the Roc or COR domains increase the fraction of GTPbound LRRK2 relative to GDP-bound LRRK2.
-This phenomenon is achieved either via increased binding of the LRRK2 Roc domain to GTP, or via a decrease in the catalytic activity of this domain (i.e. there is less hydrolysis of GTP to GDP), or via a combination of both mechanisms (Nixon-Abell et al., 2016b).
-Supporting the idea that GTP-bound LRRK2 is a more pathogenic species, the protective LRRK2 risk variant, R1398H, displays decreased GTP-binding and increased GTPase activity, and can therefore be expected to exist in a more GDP-bound state (Nixon-Abell et al., 2016a).
+However, this argument is ultimately a semantic one-the effect of all PD-causing or PD risk mutations in LRRK2 is to increase substrate phosphorylation in vivo (Berwick et al., 2019; Kluss et al., 2019).
+To most intents and purposes, therefore, they can be considered to increase kinase activity; at the very least, they are gains of kinase function.

+2. All pathogenic LRRK2 mutations within the Roc or COR domains increase the fraction of GTP-bound LRRK2 relative to GDP-bound LRRK2.
+This phenomenon is achieved either via increased binding of the LRRK2 Roc domain to GTP, or via a decrease in the catalytic activity of this domain (i.e. there is less hydrolysis of GTP to GDP), or via a combination of both mechanisms (Nixon-Abell, Berwick, & Harvey, 2016).
+Supporting the idea that GTP-bound LRRK2 risk variant, R1398H, displays decreased GTP-binding and increased GTPase activity and can therefore be expected to exist in a more GDP-bound state (Nixon-Abell, Berwick, Granno, et al., 2016).

-Thus, there are clear and largely unambiguous correlations between increased LRRK2 kinase function in vivo and PD, and between the increased association of LRRK2 with GTP and PD.
+Thus, there are clear and largely unambiguous correlations between increased LRRK2 kinase function in vivo and PD and between the increased association of LRRK2 with GTP and PD.
 How these mechanisms relate to each other is not yet fully understood, with biochemical evidence indicating that the two enzymatic activities of LRRK2 are to some extent interdependent.
-However, the fact that all pathogenic mutations promote substrate phosphorylation under physiological conditions indicates that increased kinase function is the pathogenic "output" of LRRK2, even if the increased kinase function isn't always increased kinase activity per se.
-Underscoring this idea, increased LRRK2 autophosphorylation and increased phosphorylation of the LRRK2 substrate Rab10 has also been observed in PD and animal models of PD that do not involve pathogenic LRRK2 mutations (Di Maio et al., 2018).
-Importantly, these include post-mortem brains from human patients with sporadic PD, as well as brains from rats that over-express α -synuclein or have been treated with the environmental toxin rotenone (Di Maio et al., 2018).
-As such, it can be assumed that multiple causes of PD - genetic and environmental - can give rise to increased LRRK2 kinase function and thus PD.
+However, the fact that all pathogenic mutations promote substrate phosphorylation under physiological conditions indicates that increased kinase function is the pathogenic 'output' of LRRK2, even if the increased kinase function is not always increased kinase activity per se.
+Underscoring this idea, increased LRRK2 autophosphorylation and increased phosphorylation of the LRRK2 substrate Rab10 have also been observed in PD and animal models of PD that do not involve pathogenic LRRK2 mutations (Di Maio et al., 2018).
+Importantly, these include post-mortem brains from human patients with sporadic PD, as well as brains from rats that overexpress α -synuclein or have been treated with the environmental toxin rotenone (Di Maio et al., 2018).
+As such, it can be assumed that multiple causes of PD-genetic and environmental-can give rise to increased LRRK2 kinase function and thus PD.